romainlafarguette/romainlafarguette.github.io/_pages/missions.md

 ### People's Republic of China (2019, mission chief)
 * IMF technical assistance mission to the People's Bank of China
-  * Financial modeling, model design and implementation on the ground
+  * Financial modeling and risk evaluation

 ### United States (2019)
 * IMF recruitment team for the Economist Program (EP)